 Cult London designer Daniel Poole has created a range of utilitarian style bags for the digital generation.

-Described in i-D's 1994 Visionary Issue as "Britain's most successful street fashion designer", 90s legend Daniel Poole has a reputation as the founding father of streetwear.
-His offbeat yet practical designs provided clothing which could be worn from the pub to the club, the DP logo splashed across bomber jackets and worker waistcoats acting as a stamp of approval for techno ravers and celebrities alike.
-Poole's interest in technology was also at the heart of the label, collaborating with brands such as Sony and PlayStation.
+Described in i-D's 1994 Visionary Issue as "Britain's most successful street fashion designer," 90s legend Daniel Poole has a reputation as the founding father of streetwear.
+His offbeat yet practical designs provided clothing which could be worn from the pub to the club.
+The DP logo splashed across bomber jackets and worker waistcoats acting as a stamp of approval for techno ravers and celebrities alike.
+Poole's interest in technology was also at the heart of the label: he collaborated with brands such as Sony and PlayStation.
 Poole continues with the same ethos for his new All R-1 bag collection, remerging with a sense of understanding for the 24hr mobile generation.
-The bags consider both form and function, made from utilitarian MA-1 fabric aimed at protecting smartphones and laptops and in true DIY style, are available over a Kickstarter campaign to fund the collection.
+The bags consider both form and function, made from utilitarian MA-1 fabric aimed at protecting smartphones and laptops.
+And, in true DIY style, they're being made available through a Kickstarter campaign to fund the collection.
 We caught up with Daniel to discuss All R-1, as well as the changes he's experienced in the fashion industry from the 90s to now.

 Tell us a bit about your new collection…